Living with Erb's palsy or brachial plexus nerve injury

 What causes Erb’s palsy?

 Erb’s palsy is usually caused by excessive traction (pulling) on the baby’s head and shoulders during a vaginal delivery.
-The risk of Erb’s palsy increases where there is ‘cephalopelvic disproportion’ - which means that the baby’s head is disproportionately large for the size of the mother’s pelvis, either because the pelvis is small or unusually shaped, or the baby is big or is incorrectly positioned.
+The risk of Erb’s palsy increases where there is ‘cephalopelvic disproportion’, which means that the baby’s head is disproportionately large for the size of the mother’s pelvis, either because the pelvis is small or unusually shaped, or the baby is big or is incorrectly positioned for delivery.

 Erb’s palsy can also be caused by pressure on the baby’s arms during a breech (feet first) delivery.